For a fast scroll to a specific topic, click on the following links

 Members of WCRA participate in the following activities during each year: (Click on the activity title for additional information on each activity.)

 WCRA participates in the ARRL Field Day event held in late June.
 Gasoline generators are typically used for electrical power for the weekend event.
-Club members may put a station on the air for the event, but this must be coordinated through the Field Day committee (Dale, NJ9E).
+Club members may put a station on the air for the event, but this must be coordinated through the Field Day committee (Joe N9WRO and Mike KC9KHT).
 Visitors and persons interested in Amateur Radio are invited and encouraged to come out and see what the fun of Field Day is all about!

 WCRA conducts classes for individuals interested in obtaining an amateur radio license.